 Now, compare the first Venus fly trap with this other one.
-This one is also flowering, but it is clearly not doing very well.
+This one is also flowering, but it is not doing very well.
 The colors are off, it only has a couple of leaves, and one is dying.
 In this case, I wouldn’t risk letting the bud develop.
 Flowering could weaken the plant enough that it might end up dead.
 Of course, that is not the only problem.
-Besides removing the flower, the plant needs a better environment to be healthy.
+Besides removing the flower, the plant needs a healthier environment.

 Venus Fly Trap Flower Stalk Propagation